Avenue Jules Bordet 166/3

 Prospective members need to go through a screening process both for their financial strength and their cyber risk management capability.
 The Board of Directors of MIRIS gathers the output of the screening process and decides whether to submit a membership application to the General Meeting of all the members, who then decide whether to accept the new member.

-The objective is for the first policy to incept on 1 January 2023.
+The first policy issued by MIRIS incepted on 1 January 2023.
 Individual members’ policies can incept at any time during the year, to reflect the annual renewal date chosen by the member.

-During the first two years of operation, MIRIS will allocate up to euro 25 million of capacity to each member.
+For underwriting years 2023 and 2024, MIRIS allocates up to euro 25 million of capacity to each member.
 MIRIS will operate in coinsurance with the insurance market, taking the wording and pricing from the market.
 The minimum attachment point for MIRIS will be euro 10 million.

 Depending on the underwriting performance of MIRIS, the capacity granted is expected to increase to euro 30 million in the third year.